plone/training/docs/volto_customization/installation.md

 http://localhost:3000

-You can then login with admin/admin at <a target="_blank" href="http://localhost:3000/login">http://localhost:3000/login</a>.
+You can then login with admin/admin at http://localhost:3000/login

 ## Volto addon